dogukanaktas/react-instant-search/README.md

 #  React Instant Search

-- Instant search for dog's name in React.
+- Instant search for dog name in React.

 ### Requirements
 - Node.js and npm or yarn